fieldtrip/website/workshop/neuroimaging2-2425/sr4.md

 are not parallel) intersect in a line.
 This line represents all valid solutions to the linear system of equations.

-In this toy example, it is very straightforward to parametrize the solution.
+In this toy example, it is very straightforward to parameterize the solution.
 Let’s call the value that we take for s(3) the value `a`.
-Using this substition, and applying it to the equations above, we get:
+Using this substitution, and applying it to the equations above, we get:

 the variable a can be anything, so let's give it a random value